-Allina Health had the same address in both datasets.
+Valley Health had the same address in both datasets.
 However, it failed the automated match because its SAS COMPGED score was 500.

 In the third case, Penn Medicine, a SAS COMPGED score of 500 was also generated.
-Penn Medicine and University of Pennsylvania Health System were in close proximity (1.1 miles) but not clearly a match based solely on name.
+Penn Medicine and University of Pennsylvania Health System were at the same address but not clearly a match based solely on name.
 Thus, we conducted a web search for University of Pennsylvania Health System and found that it is "doing business as" Penn Medicine, resulting in another match.